Pitalito: History

+On December 18, 1538, Spanish captain Pedro de Añasco founded a village in the Laboyos Valley, which was initially called Guacacallo, due to its location on a terrace of the Cálamo River.
+This village played an important role in connecting travelers and merchandise between Quito and Popayán with Bogotá.
+However, due to constant attacks from local indigenous tribes and from other nearby regions such as the Andaquíes, and also due to an event related to the Cacica Gaitana, the village was moved to the north, near the bank of the Timaná River, where the town of the same name is located today.

+This village was the first Spanish foundation in the south of the Alto Magdalena, and its territory corresponded to this geographical area.
+Since its foundation, the village facilitated not only the transportation of people and merchandise, but also allowed the Spaniards to venture into the territories of the Andaquíes in the foothills (to the east, in what is now the department of Caquetá) and the Mocoas (to the south, in what is now the department of Putumayo, going into the Amazon).
+Later, the royal road was opened between Timaná and Pasto through the Páramo de las Papas, as a more direct route that would avoid going around Popayán.

+Since the foundation of the village, religious centers were established in the places where the indigenous tribes were located in the territory, including the village of the Laboyos Indians.
+After the relocation of the village, the original site was maintained as a religious center.

 In 1818, José Hilario Sierra was appointed Catholic priest of the vice-parish of "Los Laboyos".
 That year, a few residents of the Laboyos decided to move their homes to Pitalito, a picturesque site two miles to the northeast.
 Early settlers were attracted to Pitalito because of its fertility, mild climate, the abundance of water, and the ready availability of construction materials.

 More residents followed in the same year to emigrate, causing rapid depopulation of Laboyos.
 Eventually, almost all of its inhabitants moved to Pitalito in the Cálamo estate.
 The adjacent Solarte estate already had more than two thousand cattle and horses.

 Dr. Sierra, seeing that his parishioners were dispersed, decided, under his Ministry, to follow them to Pitalito.
 He built a hut-chapel where he could administer the Holy Sacraments and celebrate Holy Mass.
 The chapel, the first in the area, still stands today in the same location as the Temple of San Antonio.
 In 1819, Dr. Sierra demarcated the square and the streets of the new town in front of the chapel.

 After three years and with a growing community, the new village needed a mayor.
 Don Jorge de Cuéllar, son of Don Luis de Cuéllar, an important figure in the town of Timaná, was appointed to the post.
 Don Luis was one of the owners of the region and was of noble lineage, being the son of Don Jerónimo de Cuéllar, whose family originated in the kingdoms of Spain, in Andalusia.